Ice Cream Cake (song): Commercial performance

 Upon its digital release, "Ice Cream Cake" achieved great success and became the group's breakthrough hit.
-The song debuted and peaked at number four on Gaon Digital Chart while debuting at number three on Gaon Download Chart for the week of March 15, 2015, with a total sales of 145,437 downloads.
+The song debuted and peaked at number four on the Gaon Digital Chart for the week of March 15, 2015.
 It became the group's second top-five hit following "Happiness", which debuted and peaked at number five in 2014.
-Furthermore, it also charted at number 11 and number 8 on the monthly chart of Gaon Digital Chart and Gaon Download Chart, respectively, for the month of March 2015, earning a total of 262,925 downloads.
+Furthermore, "Ice Cream Cake" also charted at number 11 on the monthly chart of Gaon Digital Chart, for the month of March 2015.
 Having spent a total of 17 weeks charting within the top 100, "Ice Cream Cake" appeared at number 46 on the year-end Gaon Digital Chart.
-As of July 2016, the song received more than 1,3 million downloads, making it Red Velvet's second million-seller and currently their eighth best-selling hit.
+As of July 2016, the song received more than 1.3 million downloads, making it Red Velvet's second million-seller and currently their eighth best-selling hit.

 Elsewhere, the song debuted at number three on the US Billboard World Digital Song, becoming their third entry and second top-five hit on the chart.
-As of December 2019, "Ice Cream Cake" is the group's fourth most downloaded song, having achieved a total of 23,000 downloads.
+As of December 2019, "Ice Cream Cake" is the group's fourth most downloaded song in the United States, having achieved a total of 23,000 downloads.